 Third Party Content Identification: Use this option to determine how Third Party Content (content not owned by your team) is identified with two options:

 - Use Auto-classify using database to classify Third Party Content using an internal database of known third parties.
-This is the recommended setting if you are frequently scanning different sites and don't want to maintain a whitelisted domain list.
+This is the recommended setting if you are frequently scanning different sites and don't want to maintain a domain allow list.

 Resource Requesting Behavior: Specify which resources are analyzed based on how they're linked from the page with two options: